The Control center shows the features in use and the health and security of the network.

 All administrators, irrespective of their rights, can see the firewall rules.

-For a short time, a rule might be in more than one status list.
-That's because it stays in a list for a certain time, even if its status changes.
+A rule might be in more than one status list for a short time.
+That's because it stays on a list for a certain time, even if its status changes.
 See the following example:

 Rule creation: 10 AM.